joeyshi12/joeyshi.xyz/content/posts/installing_linux.md

 title: Installing Linux on old laptops
 description: My troubleshooting steps for installing Linux on old laptops.
 date: 2023-07-10T23:14:41-07:00
-tags: ["Software"]
+tags: [Linux, Self-hosting]
 ---

 I spent the past few days attempting to convert an old Aspire One mini laptop and Lenovo laptop into usable Linux servers.
-This post documents the troubleshooting steps I took for each system.
+This post documents some troubleshooting I did for each system.

 ## Aspire One